 Board of MCRC

-Derek Robertson, Board member, along with his wife Shantá, co-founder of the Maryland Sickle Cell Disease Association (MSCDA).
+Derek Robertson, Board President, along with his wife Shantá, co-founder of the Maryland Sickle Cell Disease Association (MSCDA).
 Derek and Shantá have three sons, two of whom have sickle cell disease (SCD).
 As President of MSCDA, Derek oversees the overall direction of the organization and has served on various SCD related committees.

 Professionally, he is a healthcare attorney/consultant with a particular specialty in the Public Health Service Section 340B Drug Pricing Discount Program (the “340B Program”).
 Derek has worked extensively with hospitals and universities on federal grants management and program income calculation and reporting.
 He presents nationally at conferences on government pricing programs, specialty pharmacy trends and conflicts of interest in healthcare.

 Derek also holds an MBA from City University of New York – Baruch College and his Doctor of Jurisprudence from the University of Houston Law Center.
 He is licensed to practice law in both Texas (currently inactive) and Washington, DC and is certified in Health Care Compliance by the Health Care Compliance Association.

 Derek has been a volunteer mediator, group facilitator and staunch advocate of MCRC since its days at Howard Community College and in 2019 agreed to serve on the MCRC Board of Directors, offering extensive education, training and professional experience, as well as his love and support of Howard County.